Disclosure: GTM Bud is our product. We include it alongside competitors to give you a complete picture, and we call out its limitations honestly.

 Where it falls short:

-- AI personalization is surface-level — mostly generates template variations, not research-backed personalization
+- AI personalization is surface level, mostly template variations rather than research-backed copy

-- You still need to source and enrich leads separately (or use their basic database)
+- You still source and enrich leads separately, or use their basic database

-- The AI writes emails but doesn’t research prospects
+- It writes emails but does not research prospects

 4. Smartlead